Contents

 How an Accountant can help

-• How to make money available for investment in a tax efficient way
+Make money available for investment tax efficiently

-• How to control dividends to prevent higher rate tax
+Control dividends to avoid higher rate tax

-• Work with your financial advisor to consider all options
+Work with your financial advisor to consider all options

 Tax on interest already deducted at source